Bodo Schlegelmilch

-Bodo B. Schlegelmilch is Professor Emeritus for Global Marketing Strategy at WU, Vienna University of Economics and Business, Vienna, Austria.
-He is Founding Dean and now Dean Emeritus of the WU Executive Academy.
-From 2018 to 2023, he served as Chair and Trustee of the Association of MBAs (AMBA) and Business Graduate Association (BGA).
-He has been awarded Fellowships from the Academy of International Business, the Academy of Marketing Science and the Chartered Institute of Marketing.
+Bodo B. Schlegelmilch is Professor Emeritus of Global Marketing Strategy at Vienna University of Economics and Business (WU), Vienna, Austria.
+He was the founding dean of the WU Executive Academy and serves as its Dean Emeritus.
+From 2018 to 2023, he served as Chair and Trustee of the Association of MBAs (AMBA) and the Business Graduate Association (BGA).

+Schlegelmilch is a Fellow of the Academy of International Business, the Academy of Marketing Science and the Chartered Institute of Marketing.
 The American Marketing Association conferred on him the Significant Contributions to Global Marketing Award, and the Lifetime Achievement Award for Higher Education, the Academy of Marketing Science the 2023 Marketer of the Year Award, and Thammasat University appointed him to a Bualuang ASEAN Chair Professorship.

 Biography

-Schlegelmilch obtained his bachelor's degree at the University of Applied Sciences in Cologne, and his master's degree, Ph.D. and D.Litt. from the University of Manchester.
+Schlegelmilch earned his bachelor's degree at the University of Applied Sciences in Cologne and his master's degree, Ph.D., and Doctor of Letters (D.Litt.) from the University of Manchester.
 He also holds an honorary Ph.D. from Thammasat University in Bangkok.
-He served 12 years as Dean of the WU Executive Academy at the Vienna University of Economics and Business, where he initiated a number of MBA programs.
-As Academic Director, he led the Vienna Executive MBA program into the Global Top-50 ranking of the Financial Times.
+He served for 12 years as Dean of the WU Executive Academy at the Vienna University of Economics and Business, where he initiated several MBA programs.
+As Academic Director, he led the Vienna Executive MBA program into the Financial Times Global Top-50 ranking.

 Starting at Deutsche Bank and Procter & Gamble, he continued his career at the University of Edinburgh and the University of California, Berkeley.
 Appointments as British Rail Chair of Marketing at the University of Wales and Professor of International Business at Thunderbird School of Global Management followed.